Parry’s Penstemon: Harbinger of Spring

 Temperature

-Parry’s penstemon should be grown in USDA Hardiness Zones 9 – 11.
-It has no problem with desert heat and is cold-hardy down to 10℉.
+Parry’s penstemon should be grown in USDA Hardiness Zones 9 to 11.
+It easily handles desert heat and is cold-hardy down to 10℉.

 Sun Exposure